 The faint image (next to Zz) that I suggested was a face may be seen as a a vine-stand with grapes hanging from it, hieroglyph M43.
-Twenty years ago (1988, 63) I noted that the South Arabian Gh, "a baseless square with a diagonal line projecting down from its top left corner", resembles the Egyptian vine-hieroglyph (but with the grapes missing, as on M43A).
+Many years ago (1988, 63) I noted that the South Arabian Gh, "a baseless square with a diagonal line projecting down from its top left corner", resembles the Egyptian vine-hieroglyph (but with the grapes missing, as on hieroglyph M43A).
 The acrophonic word would be GhNB, 'grapes'.
-A possible example appears in the middle of line 3, belowthe fish, on Thebes 2.
+A possible example appears in the middle of line 3, below the fish, on Thebes 2.
 But on Thebes 3, under Tet and above N, we can perhaps see a pair of grapes on a horizontal line, which might indicate that the whole tablet should be inverted.
 If this is indeed Gh, what do we do with the character on Thebes 2, which has the shape of Arabian S1?

 (Dd) That covers all the letters.
 Surely this puzzle has not been solved?
 What about D./Dd?
 The Arabian alphabet has a sign for this sound, looking like a door with its post knocked off, and so an adapted form of D?
 The cuneiform alphabet seems to lack Dd; and in Sinai inscription 356 we find the word SsRHh (s.rh.) "excavation chamber", which has an Arabic counterpart d.arih. "grave".
 Accordingly it appears that Dd/d. was not one of the West Semitic consonants.